 However, in some countries and some sections in the United States, it is considered unsafe to drink the water.
 According to the CDC, findings from 2013-2014 reported states with legionella, norovirus, and cyanobacteria in drinking water.
 These originated from what the CDC refers to as ‘human made water systems’.

-The Plumbers’ Role
+The Role of the Plumber

 The American Standard fixture company created a poster in 1924 that read, “The Plumber Protects the Health of Our Nation.”
 This poster, and others like it, brought awareness to the job role that set and practiced hygiene standards and ensured drinking water was safe from contamination by sewage, back flowing water, and other potential contaminants.